SNAPSHOT-India stocks, bonds, rupee, swap, call at 0436 GMT

 -------------------------------------

-The benchmark five-year rate falls 2 basis points to 7.08 percent, while the one-year rate down 2 basis points at 7.61 percent.
+Benchmark five-year rate up 2 bps at 6.99 percent, while one-year rate higher 2 bps at 7.69 percent.

 CALL MONEY